dopeboy/curriculum-2.0/units/2-HTML/lessons/2-ImageStyles/README.md

 ## Introduction of new material (“I Do”)

-“We are going to take our firstpage.html project from last class and add two pictures to it.. later in class we will add some CSS styles too” On the board create a new workspace in Cloud9.
+**Ask students to close computer screens** “We are going to take our firstpage.html project from last class and add two pictures to it.. later in class we will add some CSS styles too” On the board create a new workspace in Cloud9.
 Make sure to create a folder and new file with a .html extension. **It is important to show students how to properly organize/save files right form the start.**

 Demonstrate, in front of the class, how to add a picture to an absolute image (an image linked online) to a webpage using  the img src= tag.
 After placing that picture in also place a relative image on this page (an image saved locally) You should ask questions such as: